Peak Mental Performance Coaching, LLC

 Throughout his Clinical, Educational, and Sport Psychology work, Dr. Flynn noticed many clients struggled to develop the mental skills to stay confident and happy with themselves in life.
 Abraham Maslow believed that a person reaches optimal functioning and happiness by fulfilling certain needs: physiological, safety, belonging and love, and esteem, which when fulfilled leads to self-actualization - happiness or highest level of potential.
 Throughout his clinical work and research, Dr. Flynn realized he can use aspects of this theory with all his clients and with that the concept of Peak Mental Performance Coaching, LLC was born, and founded in 2017.
 Our logo is representative of these five groups of needs that we help our clients learn the mental skills to fulfill.
 Dr. Flynn has developed a strength based developmental approach to help our clients learn the skills or build the relationships to fulfill these needs and reach their life, educational, or sport performance peak.

 Dr. Flynn continues to work and build Peak Mental Performance Coaching, LLC, combining his Sport and Educational specialties with his general clinical psychology work.
 He continues to live at Boston College sporting events as football team season ticket holder and a partial men's hockey season ticket holder.
-If he is not working or at a sporting event, Dr. Flynn spends much of his free time with his wife and daughter, passing on his love of sports and school onto her.
+If he is not working or at a sporting event, Dr. Flynn spends much of his free time with his wife, daughter, and new born son passing on his love of sports and school onto them.